How do you explain white privilege to your white children?

 I tell them I have it on my phone and then wonder where that went off, too… maybe it fell under my seat?

-Or there was when I was 19 and argued with the policeman for 20 minutes about the speed.
+Or there was when I was 19 and argued with a police officer for 20 minutes about the speed limit.

 He then tried to tell me they had changed the speed limit, and I looked him square in the eyes and said, “Well, they didn’t change the sign, and I do not read minds.”